-For 35 years, the Prince Edward County Arts Council has had the privilege of supporting professional events that showcase the work of Ontarian artists.
+For more than 35 years, the Prince Edward County Arts Council has had the privilege of supporting professional events that showcase the work of local artists.
 Our events annually generate upwards of \$250,000 in sales of art.

-We continue to expand our support of local artists by offering career development grants through the Artist Fund, an initiative that, since its launch in 2017, has awarded over \$12,000 to local artists.
+In 2017, we expanded our support of local artists by offering career development grants through the Artist Fund, an initiative that has since awarded over \$20,000 to local artists.